Question scores

 Enter a descriptive Score Name and your formula, then click Validate.
 If the formula is valid, click Add Score.
 The next screen is Score Settings.

-NOTE: Every time you edit the formula in any way, it must be validated again.
+Note: Every time you edit the formula in any way, it must be validated again.

 Modifying or Deleting a Score